oscar-izval/atlantis/README.md

 # Usage
 1. Clone the repo
 2. Create symlink -> `ln -s ~/atlantis/home-manager ~/.config/home-manager`
-3. Run `home-manager switch` to build and activate the configuration
+3. Run `nix run home-manager/master -- switch` to build and activate the configuration for the first time.
+Then you can use `home-manager switch`.